Thomas F. McManus: Career

 McManus was a fish merchant who had a great interest in boat racing and boat design.
-In 1876, he went into business with Charley Lampee and opened a wholesale and retail fish market at No. 13 Commercial Wharf.
-The name changed to McManus & Co., when Lampee left the business in 1879.
+In 1876, he opened a wholesale and retail fish market at No. 13 Commercial Wharf with Charley Lampee.
+The name changed to McManus & Co. when Lampee left the business in 1879.

 He revolutionized the Gloucester fishing schooner and made it the fastest vessel of its type in the world.
 He was honored on two continents for his skill as a naval architect.
-To his credit, McManus helped design 500 fishing schooners.
-Among the most notable McManus-designed boats, are the Imperator; Kernwood, renamed the Trenton (1907); the Rose Dorothea, which won the Lipton Cup in 1907 with its “Indian Head” design; the Henry Ford, winner of the Lipton Cup at Gloucester in 1924; the Experanto, winner of the Halifax Herald Cup; the Oriole; the Regina, well known for her speed; the Elizabeth Howard, called the White Ghost; and Little Dan, named for a celebrated halibut fisherman.
+McManus helped design 500 fishing schooners.
+Among the most notable McManus-designed boats, are the Imperator; Kernwood, renamed Trenton (1907); the Rose Dorothea, which won the Lipton Cup in 1907 with its "Indian Head" design; the Henry Ford, winner of the Lipton Cup at Gloucester in 1924; the Experanto, winner of the Halifax Herald Cup; the Oriole; the Regina, well known for her speed; the Elizabeth Howard, called the White Ghost; and Little Dan, named for a celebrated halibut fisherman.

 The L. A. Dunton, built in 1921, was modeled after the ship Joffre designed by McManus.
 The Dunton is now a National Historic Landmark fishing schooner and exhibit located at the Mystic Seaport Museum in Mystic, Connecticut.

 Technique

-McManus used a unique design innovation where he shortened the bowsprit and increased the stern overhang to give speed to his vessels.
-Nearly every fishing schooner today carries the McManus lines.
+McManus introduced a design innovation where he shortened the bowsprit and increased the stern overhang to give speed to his vessels.
+Nearly every fishing schooner today uses the McManus lines.
 Two of his models, the James S. Steele and the Helen B. Thomas are at the Smithsonian Institution.
 He later took away the bowsprit, which helped in speed and safety.